forta-network/starter-kits/alert-combiner-py/README.md

   - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts
   - Note: the detection bot will only alert once per cluster observed

+- ATTACK-DETECTOR-5
+  - Fires when any of the above alerts would have triggered, but was FP mitigated
+  - Severity is always set to "info"
+  - Type is always set to "exploit"
+  - Note: the detection bot will only alert once per cluster observed

 ## Labels

 The Attack Detector bot emits labels for each attacker address observed.
 The meta data contains the corresponding alertID.
 E.g.